October 6, 2022

 When you combine the requirements from both laws, you’ll understand that your privacy policy should be written in plain, easily understandable language and contain at least the following:

-• How users can request access, change, move, or deletion of their personal data
+• How users can request access, change, move, or deletion of their data

 • The method for verifying the identity of the person who submits a request

-• Sales of users’ personal data and how they can opt-out of the selling of their data
+• Sales of users’ data and how they can opt out of the selling of their data

 • Information on financial incentives where providing personal information is involved.

 In Canada, the federal law governing the collection and processing of personal information is the Personal Information Protection and Electronic Documents Act (PIPEDA).
-Similar to the GDPR, the PIPEDA does not contain a direct obligation to have a privacy policy, but it does explicitly require businesses to be transparent about their data collection and processing practices.
-This is a requirement set out under the “principle of openness”.
-This principle requires that organizations must be open about their policies and practices with respect to the management of personal information.
-Users must be able to receive information about the websites’ policies and practices without unreasonable efforts and in an understandable language.
+Like the GDPR, the PIPEDA is not directly obligated to have a privacy policy.
+Still, businesses must be transparent about their data collection and processing practices.
+This is a requirement set out under the “principle of openness.”
+This principle requires that organizations be open about their policies and practices concerning the management of personal information.
+Users must be able to receive information about the websites’ policies and practices without unreasonable efforts and in understandable language.

 The minimum information to be provided to users must contain the following: